 The Ultimate Guide To Different Perm Types

 There are ten different perm styles that you should know.
 These can be achieved by two regular perm techniques – the digital method and the cold method.
+The digital method is also called a hot perm or acid perm while the cold method is known as an alkaline perm.

 1) Pin-Up Perm